Purpose of Study

 Activities include: Netball, Hockey, Football, Tag Rugby, Gymnastics, Fitness, Dance, Racket Sports, Athletics, Rounders, Cricket and Cross Country.

 In Years 10 & 11 Every student continues with a ‘Core’ Physical Education course which builds on the foundation courses established in Years 7 to 9.
 The course is run entirely on a ‘P.E Option’ basis where students choose a ‘pathway’ of the activities that they would like to participate in.

 Activities include: Netball, Hockey, Football, Tag Rugby, Gymnastics, Fitness, Dance, Trampolining, Boxercise, Zumba, Lacrosse, Racket Sports, Pilates, Athletics, Rounders, Cricket , Frisbee and Cross Country.

-Onsite facilities include a Gymnasium, a small fitness suite and outdoor courts for sports such as Netball, Tennis, 5 aside Football and Basketball.
+Onsite facilities include a Gymnasium, a small fitness suite and outdoor courts for sports such as Netball, Tennis, 5 aside football and badminton.

-Our offsite facilities are based at Clifton College Sports Ground and includes two astros, one waterbase astro, one 3G astro and one indoor dome for Tennis and Netball.
+Our offsite facilities are based at Clifton College Sports Ground and include two astros, one waterbase astro, one 3G astro and one indoor dome for Tennis and Netball.